iqiyi/dpvs/doc/tutorial.md

 Then, the `zebra/ospfd` part.
 Firstly, run the OSPF protocol between `DPVS` server and wan-side L3-switch, with the "inter-connection network" (here is `172.10.0.2/30`).
 For `DPVS`, we set the inter-connection IP on `dpdk1.kni`.

-> Assuming `quagga` package is installed, if not, pls use 'yum' (CentOS) or 'apt-get' (Ubuntu) to install it.
+> Assuming `quagga` package is installed, if not, please use 'yum' (CentOS) or 'apt-get' (Ubuntu) to install it.
 After installed, you should have `zebra` and `ospfd`, as well as their config files.

 ```bash
 $ ip link set dpdk1.kni up